Introduction to Intermittent Fasting

 Besides that, intermittent fasting ensures the autophagy process in the brain goes smoothly.
 With autophagy, the body gets rid of damaged cells and starts the growth of new ones.

-When the body is constantly creating healthy, new, and agile body cells, your immune system begins to strengthen, improving its defence and its ability to ward off infections.
+When the body is constantly creating healthy, new, and agile body cells, your immune system begins to strengthen, improving its defense and its ability to ward off infections.

 Autophagy prevents intracellular parasites from replicating, and also limits viral infections.
 It also helps by getting rid of intracellular pathogens and is the only process that keeps the brain protected from abnormal growth and chronic inflammation.